glacials/twos.dev/src/cold/apple.md

 Its goal is to document whether the Apple ecosystem is bigger than the sum of its parts.
 It is.
-But the more interesting detail I’ve learned is that it’s the long tail of ecosystem benefits that makes up most of that excess.
+But the more interesting detail I’ve learned is that it’s the long tail of tiny ecosystem benefits that makes up most of that excess.
 Not the two or three things per product I’ve mentioned above, but the dozens that happen without me noticing that add up to make a more enjoyable experience.